BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/greenness_forecast.md

 ### Automation Example

-Below is an example of raising a persistent notification 5 minutes before a saving session starts.
+Below is an example of raising a persistent notification 5 minutes before a greener night starts.

 ```yaml
 triggers: